 The expression bona vacantia means ownerless goods.
 In Scots law, ownerless goods fall to the Crown, whose representative in Scotland is the QLTR.
 The expression is applied within the QLTR Office to the assets of dissolved companies, the assets of missing persons and lost or abandoned property.
 The realised value of such assets is paid by the QLTR into the Scottish Consolidated Fund for use of the Scottish Government on behalf of the people of Scotland.

-There has been a large increase in the volume of dissolved company work dealt with by the QLTR Office because of the use of information technology in the Companies Register (which means that more companies are being struck off and therefore dissolved), and as a result of the new system of land registration (which means that the Registers of Scotland staff can more accurately identify discrepancies in title deeds and plans and may refer them to QLTR for resolution).
+There has been a large increase in the volume of dissolved company work dealt with by the QLTR Office because of the use of information technology in the Companies Register (which means that more companies are being struck off and therefore dissolved), and as a result of the new system of land registration (which means that the Registers of Scotland staff can more accurately identify discrepancies in title deeds and plans which may then be referred to QLTR for resolution).

 Assets of missing persons are usually land or a building, or cash in a bank or building society account.
 If the owner cannot readily be found that asset may fall to the Crown as bona vacantia.
 From time to time the QLTR advertises to remind banks, insurance companies, legal firms etc that if they are holding ownerless cash funds, these should be forwarded to the QLTR.